HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 </aside> -->

+We've solved the problem of verifying Bob's identity the very first time he shows up to join the team.
+But that's a one-time thing.
+How are we going to authenticate Bob the rest of the time?

-When my web browser is talking to Amazon's, I know it's really Amazon because I typed in `amazon.es`.
-Amazon's server knows it's talking to me because I gave it the email address and password it has on record for me.
+When I log on to Trello, I know it's really Trello on the other end because I typed in `trello.com`.
+Trello knows it's really me because I logged in with my email and the password they have on record for me.

-Now imagine someone tries to connect directly to Alice's computer.
-They say they're Bob.
-But how does Alice know they're not, say, Eve --- impersonating Bob?
+When someone tries to connect directly to Alice's computer, saying they're Bob, how does Alice know it's not an impostor --- Eve, for example?

 The most straightforward solution I've found here is a **signature challenge**.